Alys/tools-for-habitrpg/CONTRIBUTING.md

 ### Uncomment TST sections of main page

-There are two TST sections on the main page.
+There are 3 TST sections on the main page.
 The first is a set of script tags which bring in:

 * A series of `<script>` tags
     * [jquery-mockjax](https://github.com/jakerella/jquery-mockjax)